WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 ```

 For clarity, we separate out two helper functions -- `sharedalloc-x` and
-`stralloc-x` -- whose role is to create a shared pointer pair and to instantiate
+`stralloc-x` -- whose role respectively is to create a shared pointer pair and
-a memory string from an Interface Types's `string` entity.
+to instantiate a memory string from an Interface Types's `string` entity.

 >Note the `-x` suffix signals that these functions are part of the exporting
 >module.